Ivan Tovstukha: Post-revolutionary career

 Tovstukha returned to Russia in 1917, after the February Revolution, and from November 1917 to March 1918, worked with the Central Staff of the Red Guards.

 His association with Stalin dated from April 1918, when he was appointed secretary of the People's Commissariat for Nationalities, where Stalin was People's Commissar.
 When Stalin was appointed General Secretary of the Central Committee, Tovstukha was transferred to the Central Committee as Stalin's secretary, the first to hold that position.

-In 1924, Tovstukha was replaced as Stalin's chief secretary by Lev Mekhlis, and appointed was assistant director of the Lenin Institute.
+In 1924, Tovstukha was replaced as Stalin's chief secretary by Lev Mekhlis, and was appointed assistant director of the Lenin Institute.

-In 1926–30, he again ran Stalin's private office as head of the Secret Department.
+In 1926–1930, he again ran Stalin's private office as head of the Secret Department.

 In 1927, Tovstukha wrote the biographical entry on Stalin in a special edition of the Granat Encyclopedia, to mark the tenth anniversary of the revolution.
 This entry, which was the first biography of Stalin published in the Soviet Union, was also published as a separate pamphlet, with a print run of 50,000.